Use Xpersona through the OpenCode provider screen, model picker, and setup-key flow.

 We keep the public path simple for self-serve builders, then add a company path when procurement, security, or volume needs make it useful.

-Enterprise packet
+Enterprise request

 Fast enterprise brief